Watering hole attack: 2019 Holy Water Campaign

-In 2019, a watering-hole attack, called Holy Water Campaign, targeted Asian religious and charity groups.
+In 2019, a watering-hole attack, called Holy Water, targeted Asian religious and charity groups.
 Victims were prompted to update Adobe Flash which triggered the attack.
 It was creative and distinct due to its fast evolution.
-Motive remains unclear.
+The motive remains unclear.
 Experts provided a detailed technical analysis along with a long list of Indicators of Compromise (IoCs) involved in the campaign, but none could be traced back to an Advanced Persistent Threat.